Have you considered getting involved in property renovations?

 8. Site Clean up

-But don’t rush in…there’s no point buying a property that’s only going to deliver a small profit margin or, even worse, lose you money.
+But don’t rush in…there’s no point in buying a property that’s only going to deliver a small profit margin or, even worse, lose your money.

 2. Assuming that buying a cheap property will automatically make a good renovation profit